saraa-sunny/geo-deg-analysis-pyDESeq2/README.md

 ## **Notes**

 * Ensure your GEO dataset is **RNA-seq counts** or compatible microarray data.
-* You can adapt this workflow for any GEO dataset by changing the `GSE_ID` variable.
+* You can adapt this workflow for any GEO dataset by changing the `gse_id` variable.